Conservapedia: Conflicts with scientific views

 Various Conservapedia articles contradict established science.
-On March 19, 2007, the British free newspaper Metro ran the article "Weird, wild wiki on which anything goes", articulating the dismissal of Conservapedia by the Royal Society, saying: "People need to be very careful about where they look for scientific information."
-A Los Angeles Times journalist noted Conservapedia's critics voiced concern that children stumbling on the site may assume Conservapedia's scientific content is accurate.
+The Royal Society said of the website that "People need to be very careful about where they look for scientific information."
+Conservapedia's critics voiced concern that children stumbling on the site may assume Conservapedia's scientific content is accurate.
 In 2011, skeptic Brian Dunning listed it as #9 on his "Top 10 Worst Anti-Science Websites" list.